Past lectures are available to stream on the CREECA Podcast.

 CREECA LECTURE: Toxic Crimes Project: Legal Activism Against Environmental Destruction in the Conflict in Eastern Ukraine

-Dr. Freek van der Vet, University Researcher PI, Erik Castrén Institute of International Law and Human Rights University of Helsinki Finland
+Dr. Freek van der Vet, University Researcher, Erik Castrén Institute of International Law and Human Rights, University of Helsinki

 This lecture will be given over Zoom: REGISTER HERE.

-Dr. Freek van der Vet University Researcher PI of “Toxic Crimes Project: Legal Activism against Wartime Environmental Destruction” (funded by Kone Foundation and Academy of Finland) Erik Castrén Institute of International Law and Human Rights University of Helsinki Finland Van der Vet’s research interests include international litigation at human rights courts, legal mobilization under authoritarianism, and environmental destruction during war.
-He is the PI of the “Toxic Crimes Project”, a research group investigating how lawyers and experts seek accountability for wartime environmental destruction.
+Dr. Freek van der Vet is a University Researcher at the Erik Castrén Institute of International Law and Human Rights, University of Helsinki Finland.
+Van der Vet’s research interests include international litigation at human rights courts, legal mobilization under authoritarianism, and environmental destruction during war.
+He is the Principal Investigator (PI) of “Toxic Crimes Project: Legal Activism against Wartime Environmental Destruction” (funded by Kone Foundation and Academy of Finland); a research group investigating how lawyers and experts seek accountability for wartime environmental destruction.
 In his previous projects, he worked on legal mobilization against disinformation and trolling in Russia, the legal defense of treason suspects and NGOs in Russia, and litigation at the European Court of Human Rights on behalf of victims from the Chechen conflicts.
 He is a member and co-founder of ActInCourts (Activists in International Courts; funded by SSHRC, Canada), a network of scholars and human rights practitioners working on regional human rights courts.
 His academic work has appeared in Law & Society Review, Law & Social Inquiry, Europe-Asia Studies, The International Journal of Human Rights, Social & Legal Studies, Human Rights Review, Review of Central and East European Law, among others.
 He completed visiting fellowships at the University of British Columbia (Canada) and the University of Copenhagen (Denmark).